Does InboxPolicy Have a Free Plan?

 Should I use a free email verifier instead of InboxPolicy?

-If you need to clean a large scraped list once at the lowest possible cost, MillionVerifier's free tier and low bulk pricing fit better.
+If you need to clean a large scraped list once at high volume and the lowest possible cost, MillionVerifier's free tier and published pricing from $3.90 per 1,000 at entry down to $0.45 per 1,000 at 1M fit better.
 If you need spam-trap and abuse-address detection, ZeroBounce's free tier and dedicated database fit better.
 InboxPolicy targets agents making live send-decisions, not one-time list cleaning.

 Does InboxPolicy require a credit card or account to try it?

-No. The x402 pay-per-call flow needs no account and no API key, only a USDC payment on Base sent via an X-PAYMENT header for each $0.01 verification.
+No. The x402 pay-per-call flow needs no account and no API key, only a USDC payment on Base sent via a PAYMENT-SIGNATURE header for each $0.01 verification.
 An account is only needed if you choose a prepaid credit pack instead, which is paid by card with a key emailed to you.

 Get started, pay per call, no signup →